You’ve decided to start learning saxophone…

 What’s the Difference?

-All saxophones have the same finger system, and the same mouthpiece system – the main difference is size.
+All saxophones have the same finger system (get our Finger Chart here), and the same mouthpiece system – the main difference is size.
 But that can be super-important when it comes to how easy they are to play.

 Soprano sax -is the baby of the family.
 It has a higher sound because it’s smaller.
 But, while it looks easy to handle, it’s also really tricky to play!